PurvaG1700/SR3_ImageSuperResolution/README.md

 Code Submission for UCLA CS245: Big Data Analytics course offered in Fall 2023

 This is an unofficial implementation of **Image Super-Resolution via Iterative Refinement(SR3)** by **PyTorch** and based on the git repository https://github.com/Janspiry/Image-Super-Resolution-via-Iterative-Refinement.
 The following are instructions on how to setup this repository for the Split Image Experiment.
+The code in this branch is only set up to perform 16x16 --> 128x128 super-resolution, spliting the image into 4 quadrants.
+Splitting the image into more parts would require changes to the edge consistency term in the loss function in model/sr3_modules/diffusion.py

 ## Usage